RituPande/ritupande.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I am Ritu Pande.
 I am a software architect with expertise in designing cybersecurity solutions for connected devices.
-In my free time , I pursue my interests in area of machine learning, more specifically deep learning.
+In my free time , I pursue my interests in area of machine learning, more specifically, deep learning.

 ### More Information